ponylang/ponylang-website/content/blog/last-week-in-pony-040923.md

 The debugging session started with 30 minutes of setup as it was determined that we needed to use a debug version of LLVM.
 Fortunately, Sean's laptop has 18 cores to throw at the problem so compilation of LLVM didn't take to long.

 The next 90-ish minutes were spent investigating the problem.
-Included below is an "annotated" version of the LLVM ir after the last HeapToStack optimization is applied (and prior to any dead store eliminitation being done):
+Included below is an "annotated" version of the LLVM ir after the last HeapToStack optimization is applied (and prior to any dead store elimination being done):

 ```llvm
 define private fastcc ptr @_TestUnivals_ref_apply_oo(ptr nocapture readnone %this, ptr nocapture readonly dereferenceable(24) %h) unnamed_addr !dbg !7533 !pony.abi !4 {